Nand Peeters: Fame

-… and silence
+Fall into obscurity

 But in his own country, Peeters faced problems.
 Until 1973, publications on birth control were liable to fall foul of Belgian law, which considered them obscene.
 In Belgium, Peeters had to keep quiet about his work.

 In addition, Belgium was a very catholic country, and at the time the Catholic Church's controlling document on hormonal contraception was Casti connubii, which flatly forbade it.
 Peeters's employ was in the hands of the town council of Turnhout, entirely dominated by the Christian People's Party.
 The threat of losing his job, which he loved, was real, and he had to tread very carefully as long as the church forbade artificial contraception and as long as Turnhout remained monolithically catholic, i.e., throughout his active life.

 However, since October 1958, John XXIII was pope, and Aggiornamento seemed possible, even in his church's view on birth control.
 Nand Peeters thought so.
 On May 1, 1963, he was granted a short private audience with John XXIII, from which he came away with the impression "that the pope provided support for the pill".
 At any rate, in 1963 John XXIII established the Pontifical Commission on Birth Control, which continued its work under the aegis of pope Paul VI, though in a much expanded composition.
 In 1964, Paul VI convened the First European Congress of Catholic Doctors (Malta, 1964), which was almost entirely devoted to birth control.
 Peeters was one of the speakers.

 When Paul VI confirmed the church's total rejection of birth control by "artificial methods" in his Humanae vitae in 1968, Peeters was greatly disappointed and angry.
 But he was a devout and committed catholic, and he could not square it with his conscience to publicly distance himself from the teaching of the church.

 The Catholic Church's ban on artificial birth control as well as the political situation in Turnhout left him no choice but to withdraw into silence.
 This he did so successfully that his own children knew only vaguely that he had had something to do with Anovlar.
 That it was he who actually developed it they discovered only in 1995, when Schering, unaware of Peeters's medical condition, asked him for help in contributing to the eponymous catalog (Staupe & Vieth 1996) of Die Pille: Von der Lust und von der Liebe, an exhibition put on by the German Hygiene Museum.

 The result was that his name fell into oblivion.
 When he died, only the local Turnhout press reported on his death.